Skip to main content

 • Audit Oversight Arrangements

-There are no independent audit oversight arrangements in the jurisdiction.
+There is no independent public audit oversight authority in the Republic of Azerbaijan.

-The Law on Audit of 1994 as amended in 2004 establishes the Chamber of Auditors of Azerbaijan Republic as the entity responsible for (i) maintaining the register for auditors and audit firms; (ii) organizing and implementing a quality assurance review system; (iii) arranging and delivering the continuing professional development program for auditors; (iv) managing and conducting professional examinations for the certification of auditors; (v) establishing and conducting an investigation and disciplinary system; and (vi) monitoring compliance with the Code of Ethics.
+The Law on Audit of 1994, as amended, designates the Chamber of Auditors of the Azerbaijan Republic (CAAR) as the body responsible for regulating the audit profession.
+In the absence of an independent oversight authority, CAAR performs regulatory functions including maintaining the register of auditors and audit firms; implementing a quality assurance review system; administering continuing professional development; conducting professional examinations; establishing and operating an investigation and disciplinary system; and monitoring compliance with ethical requirements.

 • Professional Accountancy Organizations

-To date, there are 3 accredited professional accountants’ organizations in Azerbaijan in addition to the Chamber of Auditors of Azerbaijan Republic (CAAR).
-Only the current IFAC member and IFAC candidate are listed here.
+There are three professional accountancy organizations accredited by the Ministry of Finance for accountants in Azerbaijan, in addition to the Chamber of Auditors of the Azerbaijan Republic (CAAR), which regulates auditors.
+Only the IFAC member and associate are presented below.

 Association of Professional Financial Managers of Azerbaijan Republic (APFM)

-CAAR was established in accordance with the Law on Audit of 1994 as amended to regulate the audit profession.
+The Chamber of Auditors of the Azerbaijan Republic (CAAR) was established under the Law on Audit of 1994, as amended, and is the professional body responsible for regulating the audit profession in Azerbaijan.
 Membership in CAAR is mandatory for auditors and audit firms.

-Under the Law, CAAR is responsible for (i) maintaining the register for auditors and audit firms; (ii) organizing and implementing a quality assurance review system; (iii) arranging and delivering the continuing professional development program for auditors; (iv) managing and conducting professional examinations for the certification of auditors; (v) establishing and conducting an investigation and disciplinary system; and (vi) monitoring compliance with the Code of Ethics.
+CAAR’s responsibilities include maintaining the register of auditors and audit firms; implementing a quality assurance review system; administering continuing professional development and professional examinations; establishing and operating an investigation and disciplinary system; and monitoring compliance with ethical requirements.

 Adoption of International Standards